| Code | CSB-AP003301MO |

 3. Cell Proliferation and Viability Assays

-Since activity testing relied on murine HT-2 cell proliferation assays, this protein likely works well for similar proliferation studies across various mouse cell types.
-The established ED50 value offers a starting reference for designing concentration gradients in MTT, BrdU incorporation, or other proliferation assays.
-Scientists can explore IL-4's growth-promoting effects on different cell populations - B cells, T cells, and other immune cell subsets included.
-The tag-free design eliminates potential interference from fusion proteins in cell-based functional testing.
+This protein is validated for proliferation studies, particularly in murine HT-2 cells, making it suitable for similar assays across various mouse immune cell types.
+The established ED₅₀ value provides a reliable reference for designing concentration gradients in MTT, BrdU incorporation, or other proliferation assays.
+Researchers can confidently explore IL-4's growth-promoting effects on B cells, T cells, and other immune cell subsets.

 4. Antibody Development and Validation